Dec. 12, 2017.

 Place under the Christmas tree and wait for the priceless expression on your gift recipient’s face.
 Or, as a creative alternative for teenagers and adults, swap out holiday gift jars for Christmas stockings on Christmas morning.

 Wanted: A lender who’s local and friendly and knows a lot about mortgage.
-Found: Cornerstone is lending in 40 states.
+Found: Cornerstone is lending in 38 states (and the District of Columbia).

 We’re not above taking a few masterful shortcuts to make even the most complicated Christmas gifts look easy.
 And we feel the same way about mortgage.
 During the holiday season, when stress is high and time is precious, take a load off and download LoanFly.
 Our free LoanFly app makes mortgage fast, friendly, and easy: Prequalify on-the-go in as little as 15 minutes so you can get back to your festivities.